jerdog/devex-and-devops-success-revealHugo/content/_index.md

 ![Jenkins Logo](/images/slides/jenkins-logo.png)  ![GitHub Actions Logo](/images/slides/github-actions-logo.png)

 {{% note %}}
-Infrastructure as Code (IaC): Tools like Terraform and AWS CloudFormation enabled developers to define infrastructure through code, making setup reproducible and scalable.
+**Infrastructure as Code (IaC):** Tools like Terraform and AWS CloudFormation enabled developers to define infrastructure through code, making setup reproducible and scalable.
-DevOps and Continuous Integration/Continuous Deployment (CI/CD): The integration of development environments with CI/CD pipelines and DevOps practices streamlined the development process, allowing for faster and more reliable builds and deployments.
+**DevOps and Continuous Integration/Continuous Deployment (CI/CD):** The integration of development environments with CI/CD pipelines and DevOps practices streamlined the development process, allowing for faster and more reliable builds and deployments.
 {{% /note %}}

 ---

+{{< slide background-image="/images/slides/23-improve-dev-experience.jpg" background-opacity="1" >}}

+{{% note %}}
 ### Improving the Developer Experience

-{{% note %}}
 These examples illustrate the significant strides made in improving the developer experience through the evolution of IDEs and the setup of development environments.
 From basic, manually-configured environments to sophisticated, cloud-based, and automated setups, the journey reflects a relentless pursuit of efficiency, usability, and developer productivity.
 {{% /note %}}

 ---

+{{< slide background-image="/images/slides/24-modern-dev-practices.jpg" background-opacity="1" >}}

+{{% note %}}
 ### Modern Development
+DevEx strategies have evolved to meet contemporary development challenges and opportunities.
+{{% /note %}}

 ---